Yaaruku Yaaro: Plot

-The story opens as Deepa (Varnika), a medical college student, sings a song during the cultural festival.
-The next scene shifts to three robbers ogling at Deepa.
+The story opens with Deepa (Varnika), a medical college student, singing at a cultural festival.
+The next scene shifts to three robbers ogling Deepa.
 She is on her way to sit for her college examinations, but while wheeling her punctured scooter, the robbers snatch her chain and escape.
-Enters the hero David (Sam Anderson) on a scooter, who chases after them.
-He returns empty-handed and recognizes Deepa from the college function earlier.
+David (Sam Anderson) chases after them on a scooter.
+He returns empty-handed and recognizes Deepa from the earlier college function.
 He praises her amazing vocal skills and gives his gold crucifix chain as a gift.
-Deepa refuses and does the same when David then gives a sermon about Hindu-Christian difference.
+Deepa refuses and does the same when David then gives a sermon about the Hindu-Christian difference.

 The next day, David goes to Deepa's house.
 He overhears her singing a devotional song and stands mesmerized by her voice.
 He asks Deepa to return his tyre.
 Deepa informs him that her scooter has been sent for service.
 David also impresses her mother with his gentlemanly manners.
-The scene then shifts to David's confrontation with the robbers, who also happen to be the accomplices of his father's best friend (Vennira Aadai Moorthy), a moneylender.
-David starts a sermon about the greatness of the crucifix and gives it to the robbers for cleansing their sins.
+The scene then shifts to David's confrontation with the robbers, who are also the accomplices of his father's best friend (Vennira Aadai Moorthy), a moneylender.
+David begins a sermon on the crucifix's greatness and offers it to the robbers to cleanse their sins.
 The robbers have a dramatic change of heart and praise David as their savior.
 They also give back the chain they stole from Deepa.
 Deepa learns that David is an automobile engineer and visits his workshop, seeing "high-end models" specifically designed by him.
 David then returns Deepa's chain.
 He also presents the crucifix along with her chain.
 David and Deepa then fall in love.
 Deepa's mother is concerned that her daughter might be tricked into love by David.
 Deepa consoles her and praises David's manners.

 Meanwhile, the robbers turn over a new leaf and begin to work in David's workshop.
-As luck would have it, Deepa's father is a car showroom owner.
+As luck would have it, Deepa's father owns a car showroom.
 Deepa takes David to her father the next day.
 David then proposes his idea, but Deepa's father scoffs at it, leaving David heartbroken.
-David then requests for a car poster that is posted on the office wall.
-Deepa's father tells him it is the new customer car that is to be sold in the showroom and refuses.
+David then requests a car poster that is posted on the office wall.
+Deepa's father tells him that the new customer car is to be sold in the showroom, and refuses.
 David then leaves the office, dejected.
-Deepa gets at angry at her father for his treatment of David and rushes out to console him.
-Then, David is shown to be at his workshop, where his mechanics console him and make a plan to ask for a loan from the moneylender.
-Meanwhile, Deepa's father expresses his fear to his wife about Deepa falling in love with David.
+Deepa gets angry at her father for his treatment of David and rushes out to console him.
+Then David is shown at his workshop, where his mechanics console him and make a plan to ask the moneylender for a loan.
+Meanwhile, Deepa's father expresses his fear to his wife that Deepa will fall in love with David.
 The next day, David goes to the moneylender's house along with his faithful mechanics to ask for a loan.
-The moneylender promises to help him out by agreeing to fund for two of his model cars.
+The moneylender promises to help him out by funding two of his model cars.